bill-auger/av-caster/Builds/Scripts/README.md

+The script files in the AvCaster Builds/Scripts/ directory are licensed under [version 3 of the GNU General Public License](COPYING_SCRIPTS).

+---

 the build helper scripts contained in this directory are intentionally non-executable and are intended to be run from the project root directory (the directory containing the Builds and Source directories)

 firstly, run the setup-build-helpers script in this directory to copy these scripts to the project root - they will set to be executable from there